 Jinan Bastaki | View Articles

-Jinan, a native of the United Arab Emirates, is a graduate of law from the London School of Economics and Political Science (LSE).
+Jinan, a native of the United Arab Emirates, is a graduate of law from the London School of Economics and Political Science (LSE) and UC Berkeley, with a special emphasis on international law and Palestine.
 During her university years, she was heavily involved with the Students’ Union Islamic Society.
-She currently manages a site with others dedicated to reviving the sunnah of the Prophet Muhammad ﷺ and learning from his life.
-Jinan has been working as a trainee-lawyer since graduating in the UAE and is now pursuing an LLM in Public International Law with a special emphasis on Palestine.
+Her main interests within the field of Islamic Studies are the Names of Allah, the life and character of the Prophet ﷺ, tazkiya and Muslim personalities.
+She is currently pursuing a Ph.D. in law in the UK.
 You can reach Jinan at jinan[at]suhaibwebb[dot]com.